 This course provides training to test for a restricted (automatic only) CDL license.
-The course covers motor vehicle operations such as; drive trains, brake, fuel, exhaust, cooling, electrical, suspension, steering, coupling, securing, principles of maneuvering, laws and regulations, log books, bills of lading, and trip reports.
+The course covers motor vehicle operations such as; brake, cooling, electrical, suspension, steering, coupling, securing, principles of maneuvering, and laws and regulations.
 Safety is emphasized throughout the course.
 Practical application is provided through field exercises and road trips.